Case Study: Verified Vampire Proofs in the LambdaPi-calculus Modulo: Conclusion

 \subsection{Future Work}

-While all of \vampire's core inferences are now implemented, it is unfortunate that not all \vampire inferences can be checked yet.
-First on the list is likely AVATAR refutations, which will require upgrading the SAT solver (currently Minisat~\cite{minisat}) in \vampire to produce proofs.
-Once this is done, resolution SAT proofs should be straightforward.
+While all of \vampire's core inferences are now implemented (apart from equality factoring, for which the implementation is in progress), it is unfortunate that not all \vampire inferences can be checked yet.
 Many clausification inferences can be done easily, although the proof graph will need to be constructed with greater detail than presently in order to be checked.
 Skolemisation is known to be difficult to verify, but is at least well-studied~\cite{ekstrakto}.
 Theories like arithmetic present a challenge: while it is possible to encode these in \dedukti, it is not very efficient and computing e.g. a multiplication of two large numbers may be very slow.
+Some better support for theories is now available in the \lambdapi proof assistant's standard library, so a migration to \lambdapi concrete syntax for $\lambda\Pi$-calculus modulo may be required.
 There is also a large space of optional \vampire inferences that must be addressed if competition proofs are to be checked~\cite{casc-j12} in future.

-Since~\dedukti strives to support proof interoperability, the hope is that \vampire proofs exported in the \dedukti format can be directly translated to other ITPs, enabling the use of \vampire as a hammer.
+Since~\dedukti strives to support proof interoperability, the hope is that \vampire proofs exported in the \dedukti format can be directly translated to other ITPs, enabling more straightforward use of \vampire as a hammer.

+\begin{acks} Anja Petković Komel and Michael Rawson were supported by the ERC Consolidator Grant ARTIST 101002685 and the COST Action CA20111 EuroProofNet.
+Martin Suda was supported by the Ministry of Education, Youth and Sports within the dedicated program ERC CZ under the project POSTMAN no. LL1902. \end{acks}